Hernán Medford: Managerial career

 After retiring from professional football in 2003, he entered coaching.
-He first coached Deportivo Saprissa with great success, where he has won several championships, including 2 national tournaments, the Uncaf Cup and the CONCACAF Champions Cup, giving Saprissa the right to compete in the second FIFA Club World Championship Toyota Cup in Japan, in December 2005, in which Saprissa finished 3rd.
+He first coached Deportivo Saprissa with great success, where he has won several championships, including 2 national tournaments, the Uncaf Cup and the CONCACAF Champions Cup, giving Saprissa the right to compete in the 2005 FIFA Club World Championship in Japan, in which Saprissa finished 3rd.

 As of October 28, 2006, the Costa Rican Football Federation, or Federación Costarricense de Fútbol, announced him as the new head coach for the Costa Rica national football team.
 He was sacked on 28 June 2008 after a string of poor results and only a few wins, and showing unprecedent bias in favor of his old former players of Saprissa.

 He took the reins of Club León for the Clausura 2009 season.
 His first game as head coach was against Tampico Madero, ending in a 1–1 tie.
 He was fired as manager by the president of the club owing to poor results in the pre-season and the season itself.

 After leaving Club León Medford decided to take a break in coaching and decided to work as an administrator/manager but he was appointed manager of Liberia Mía in December 2009.
 In 2010 Hernan Medford signed with Limón, a club team from the province of Limon.
 He signed also as an administrator.
 The team seemed to have benefited from his previous experience as administrator.
 In June 2011 Carlos Pascal the team’s chairman was arrested due to accusations of drug trafficking leaving the club without a president.
 Medford tried to help the team survive this set back since without Pascal the team was left without financial support.
 Medford endured a difficult season with Limon F.C.
 In August 2011 Medford resigned, claiming it had nothing to do with the financial problems the club had suffered, but because of personal decisions.
 He took charge of Guatemalan side Xelajú in September 2011.

 In May 2013, he was unveiled as the new manager of Honduran giants Real España.
 Under his direction Real España became the 2013 champion of the Honduran league.
 In July 2014 Medford was appointed the new national team manager of Honduras, leaving the post later in December due to the poor performance of the team during his tenure.

 Personal life

 Medford is a son of Herman Medford Sterling and Gloria Bryan Givans and has two sisters.
-He is married to Arlene Lewis and they have two daughters themselves.
+He has two daughters from his first marriage with Arlene Lewis.
+Currently he is married to model Ingrid Solís.